Kaycee074/Kaycee074.github.io/_pages/about.md

   - /about.html
 ---
 ![1pager](https://Dbrainiac074.github.io/images/A23.jpg "Flyer")
 *"As far as the laws of mathematics refer to reality, they are not certain; and as far as they are certain, they do not refer to reality" - Albert Einstein.
-Indeed, the future is certainly unknown, the only thing that is evident is what has happened in the past and that is why we can make accurate predictions through artifical intelligence.*

 ## About this website
 ___